Greenhouse gas emissions by China: Policy

 China ratified the Kyoto Protocol as a non-Annex B party without binding targets, and ratified the Paris Agreement to fight climate change.
 In 2020, China's fourteenth five-year plan contained key climate- and energy-related ideas for energy transition and global efforts to tackle climate change.

 NDC Targets

 As of 2025, China laid out three pledges of the Intended Nationally Determined Contribution (INDC), in 2016, 2021, and 2025.

 The first NDC target was laid in 2016, with China establishing 10 binding environmental targets in its Thirteenth Five-Year Plan (2016–2020).
 These include an aim to reduce carbon intensity by 18% by 2020, as well as a binding target for renewable energy at 15% of total energy, raised from under 12% in the Twelfth Five-Year Plan.
-The Thirteenth Five-Year Plan also set, for the first time, a cap on total energy use from all sources: no more than 5 billion tons of coal through 2020.
+The Thirteenth Five-Year Plan also sets, for the first time, a cap on total energy use from all sources: no more than 5 billion tons of coal through 2020.

 In 2025, China announced a plan to reduce ten percent of the country's total greenhouse gas emissions by 2030.